Pampas fox: Reproduction

 Pampas foxes breed in the early spring, with the female coming into heat just once each year.
 After a gestation period of 55 to 60 days, the mother gives birth to a litter of up to eight kits.
 The young are born between September and December, and are weaned around two months of age.
 Females reach sexual maturity in their first year, and animals have lived for up to 14 years in captivity.

 Pups remain in dens until at least the age of 3 months, when they start hunting with parents.
 The males bring food to their females who stay at the den with kits.

 Threats

-The main threats to the Pampas fox comes from humans hunting them for their fur, to prevent them from attacking livestock, and may be affected by the loss of their natural habitat, although, because they remain common in most areas where they have been studied, the Pampas fox is not presently considered a threatened species.
+The main threats to the Pampas fox comes from humans hunting them for their fur or to prevent them from attacking livestock; they may be affected by the loss of their natural habitat.
+However, because they remain common in most areas where they have been studied, the Pampas fox is not presently considered a threatened species.

+Hybridisation with dog

+Crossings between canids of different genera are extremely rare.
+In 2021, a female canid with unusual phenotypic characteristics was found in Vacaria, Rio Grande do Sul, Brazil.
+DNA analysis indicates that the canid was a hybrid between a Pampas fox and a domestic dog.
+Dubbed a 'Dogxim' or 'graxorra', this finding is the first documented case of hybridisation detected between these two species.